Fighting Property Taxes in a Whole New Way

 Although large commercial properties routinely object to both assessed value and property tax rates, smaller commercial and residential owners frequently challenge only the assessed value.

 In January 2018 Sperling & Slater has filed its first “rate” case on behalf of a group of Cook County property taxpayers!
 (There is no cost to you unless you receive a refund, see more below.)
-Another will be filed in January 2019.

 The cases are filed in the Circuit Court of Cook County, County Division, name Cook County Treasurer Maria Pappas as a defendant, will be defended by the Cook County State’s Attorney’s Office, and will eventually be consolidated with dozens of similar “rate” cases.
 We anticipate filing similar “rate” complaints each year.
 If you wish to be included in this years’ “rate” case (and thereafter in subsequent “rate” cases), email the information requested below now to Adam Merrill of Sperling and Slater at: